Analysis and comparative study of non-holonomic and quasi-integrable deformations of the Nonlinear Schr\"odinger Equation: QID of the NLS equation

-Our aim here is to obtain the analytic structure of the QI NLS equation, that can be compared with its NH counterpart of Eqs. \ref{N03}, \ref{N05} and \ref{N06}.
-Subjected to the liberty of choice in deformation of QI NLS system in Ref. \cite{1}, the deformation in the NLS potential:
+Our aim here is to obtain the analytic structure of the quasi-NLS equation, that can be compared with its NHD counterpart in Eqs. \ref{N03}, \ref{N05} and \ref{N06}.
+Subjected to the liberty of choice in deformation of quasi-NLS system in Ref. \cite{1}, the deformation in the NLS potential: